supervisely/supervisely/supervisely/project/readme_template.md

 {{general_info}}<br>

 ## Dataset structure
 In this section, you can find information about the dataset structure.
-Datasets name are clickable and will redirect you to the corresponding folder.<br>
+Dataset names are clickable and will redirect you to the corresponding folder.<br>
 {{dataset_structure_info}}<br>

 ## Useful links
-Please, visit [Supervisely blog](https://supervisely.com/blog) to keep up with the latest news, updates, and tutorials and subscribe to [Supervisely YouTube channel](https://www.youtube.com/c/Supervisely) to watch video tutorials.<br>
+Please, visit the [Supervisely blog](https://supervisely.com/blog) to keep up with the latest news, updates, and tutorials and subscribe to [our YouTube channel](https://www.youtube.com/c/Supervisely) to watch video tutorials.<br>

 - [Supervisely Developer Portal](https://developer.supervisely.com/)
 - [Supervisely JSON format](https://docs.supervise.ly/data-organization/00_ann_format_navi)